A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 4/README.md

 ## Party Levelling Milestones

-- Level 11: The PCs should reach 11th level during (or just after) the attack on Sandpoint.
+- Level 11: The PCs should reach 11th level during, or just after, the attack on Sandpoint.
 - Level 12: The PCs should reach 12th level by the time they’re infiltrating the interior of Jorgenfist.
 - Level 13: The PCs should be 13th level as they finish exploring the pit and caverns below Jorgenfist.
 - Level 14: The PCs should be close to (but not quite) 14th level at the conclusion of this chapter.